 We have many clients both national and international, and have forged long-term relationships with a number of key stakeholders including VicRoads, the Transport Accident Commission, the Department of Justice, and Victoria Police.

-Our work is conducted across six priority areas:
+Our work is conducted across the following priority areas:

 Our research aims to support regulatory reform and decision-making at state, national and global levels.
 Underpinning our research is the analysis of key road safety datasets crash reconstruction, modelling and the use of cost-effectiveness methods.